 Communicable diseases in Zambia

-Communicable diseases along with maternal, perinatal and nutritional conditions in Zambia accounted for an estimated 64% of all mortality in 2008.
-The prevalence of HIV in Zambia, as a percentage of population aged 15-49 years, stood at 13% in 2011.
+Communicable diseases along with maternal, perinatal and nutritional conditions in Zambia accounted for an estimated 64 per cent of all mortality in 2008.
+The prevalence of HIV in Zambia, as a percentage of population aged 15-49 years, stood at 12.7 per cent in 2012.
 There has been a gradual and continuous decline in the prevalence of HIV since 1993.
 There were 2,976,395 reported cases of malaria in 2009.
-The number of deaths from malaria has fallen by around one-third in the decade 2001-11.
-In the period 1996-2010 there was a reduction of over one-third in the estimated incidence of tuberculosis (TB).
-Estimated mortality (when mortality data excludes cases co-morbid with HIV) from the disease showed a consistent decrease in the period 1990-2010, more than halving the figure in this time.
+The number of deaths from malaria have fallen by around one-third in the decade 2001-11.
+In the period 1996-2012 there was a reduction of over a third in the estimated incidence of tuberculosis (TB).
+Estimated mortality (when mortality data excludes cases co-morbid with HIV) from the disease showed a decline in the period 1990-2012, more than halving over this time.
 In 2009 there were 4,702 reported cases of cholera, 681 reported cases of pertussis (whooping cough) and 371 reported cases of leprosy.